dcasati/cross-cloud-vpn/sections/04-setting-openbsd.md

 # rcctl start iked
 ```

-You can check if IPSec is working by running the `ipsecctl` util:
+You can check if IPsec is working by running the `ipsecctl` util:

 ```bash
 # ipsecctl –sa